 Any links in this post to a merchant may contain an affiliate link, which means that if you click on that link and then buy something, I may earn a commission from it.
 However, all opinions in this link are 100% mine and 100% honest.
 If I didn't believe in a particular product, I wouldn't recommend it to you.

 Travel can be difficult if you have a fear of flying.
-But what’s worse is when your child is scared of flying.
-Having a child with a fear of flying can be especially complicated if your family loves to travel.
-How do you show your child the world when they don’t want to fly?
+But what if it’s your child who is scared to fly?
+That’s even worse!
+This can be especially difficult if your family loves to travel.
+So, how do you show your child the world when they don’t want to fly?
 How do you calm their fears?
-Read on to find out some simple tips to handle child anxiety when flying.
+Here are 9 simple tips to handle child anxiety when flying.

 Tip #1: Talk it over.